cj-dimaggio/godot-slicer/README.md

         print("Instantiate the lower cut mesh somewhere")
 ```

+An example project can also be found at: https://github.com/cj-dimaggio/godot-slicer

 ## Development
 For development purposes, Slicer can be built as a dynamic library by passing in the `slicer_shared=no` option to SCons and using the `slicer-shared` build alias, such as: